LittlesongNH/LittlesongNH.http-github.io/_pages/about.md

 ---

 Song Nie is a Lecturer at the Ginling College, Nanjing Normal University, China (2025-present).
 He obtained her Ph.D. degree in Public Finance from Nankai University (NKU), China (2021-2025), where he was advised by Prof. Yuqing Guo.
 He also had worked as a volunteer teacher at Liyang School, Anshun, Guizhou (West Plan, 2016-2017).
+His research focuses on the digital economy, green transition, corporate finance, and local debt.

 A data-driven personal website
 ======